StevePilcher/RecipeStoreMS3/README.md

 ### Features Left to Implement

 1. Keyword search - Search bar that allows for individual recipes to be searched with any keyword rather than by category.
+Potential across all users recipes depending on GDPR.

 2. Images attachments - all image attachments to be store with recipes.